hplp/Insider/README.md

 ## Usage

 ### Compiling Device Code

+Caveat: you should perform all the compilation related stuff at the compilation instance to save your cost (since the FPGA instance is expensive!).

 We provide six applications in the respository, whose source code are located at apps folder.
-Their device code are located at apps/device.
+Their device code are located at `apps/device`.
 Take "grep" for example, first execute insider device compiler to generate an STAccel project folder.
 ```
 $ cd apps/device/grep
 $ insider_device_compiler
 ```
 Next, use STAccel toolchain to generate a AWS-compatible RTL project folder.
 It will generate a report of the pipeline performance of each kernel.
-Make sure that every kernel has final II (Initiation Interval) equals to one, which means that the kernel will be reinvoked every clock cycle.
+Make sure that every kernel has final II (Initiation Interval) equals to one, which means that the kernel will be reinvoked every clock cycle (and achieve the best performance).
 Thus, if II equals two, the performance will degrade into the half.
 ```
 $ cd staccel
 $ staccel_syn